Finding Optimal Diverse Feature Sets with Alternative Feature Selection: Experimental Design

 \paragraph{Post-hoc feature importance}

 As a post-hoc importance measure called \emph{Model Gain}, we use importance scores from \emph{scikit-learn's} decision trees.
 There, importance expresses a feature's contribution towards optimizing the split criterion of the tree, for which we choose information gain.
 These importances are normalized to sum up to~1 by default.
-We plug the importances into Equation~\ref{eq:afs:univariate-filter}, i.e., treat them like univariate filter scores.
-The interpretation is different, though, since the importance scores originate from trees trained with all features rather than assessing features in isolation.
+We plug them into Equation~\ref{eq:afs:univariate-filter}, i.e., treat them like univariate filter scores, though they actually originate from trees trained with all features and thus are not univariate.